The Perfect Day Trip from Siena

 Colle di Val d’Elsa accounts for 95 % of Italian crystal glass production and 14 % of production worldwide.
 The first Sunday of every month you can see how some of this is produced in an open-air demonstration.
 We saw the engraving of wine glasses and how a fish, a swan a snail and a horse were made out of molten glass – very impressive!
 The show takes place in the historical center at Via della Misericordia (close to the Duomo) at 3pm.
 When we visited, it started around 3.30 and it will last some hours so don’t worry if you arrive late (and you do not have to stay for the whole show).

 The Crystal Glass Museum is located in the lower part of the city at Via Fossi 8.
 In the museum you will see a collection of handmade crystal glass from medieval times to the XX century as well as manufacturing techniques.
-Opening hours are: Easter to October: Tuesday to Sunday 10-12 and 16-19.30.
-November to Easter: Tuesday to Friday 15-19, weekends and holidays 10-12 and 15-19.
-Entrance is EUR 3.
+Check the website for more information about hours and tickets.